 Our key purchased raw materials for this segment include polypropylene yarn, resin, rubber, and leather.
 There are a number of factors that impact how and where we source our raw materials including price, quality, duties, tariffs, delivery times, warehousing and transportation costs.
 There are a number of local and off-shore suppliers we can use to ensure the best all-in raw materials for our production processes.
-Raw material prices fluctuate based on several macro and micro economic factors.
-Raw material prices increased consistently throughout fiscal 2022 for all major components used by the Automotive Solutions group.
+Raw material prices fluctuate based on several macro- and microeconomic factors.
+Similar to steel prices, raw material prices increased in the first half of fiscal 2023, and then stabilized in the latter half of the year for all major components used by the Automotive Solutions group.
 There is little flexibility in receiving price increases from customers on the existing production as contracts have fixed pricing for a number of years, however, new quotations for business incorporate these cost increases.
 Wherever possible, the Automotive Solutions group attempts to vertically integrate its material and components required in its finished goods to control material costs and quality.